Very Important Donation Thank You's

-As part of First Connections' in-progress community needs assessment we learned that in 10 of the 11 towns we serve less than half of eligible children are receiving WIC food benefits.
+Did you know that in 10 of the 11 towns we serve, less than half of eligible children are receiving WIC food benefits?
 Pregnant women and children under age 5 can receive free healthy food.
-A family of 4 can earn $45,510 and be eligible (pregnant women count as 2).
+A family of 3 can earn $38,443 and be eligible (pregnant women count as 2).
 To check your eligibility and learn where to sign up:

 Do You Have a Child with Special Needs?

-If so, we urge you to subscribe to the following free newsletters which contain a wealth of information on programs and activities that your family may be interested in:
+If so, we urge you to subscribe to the following free newsletter which contains a wealth of information on programs and activities that your family may be interested in: